pesoproject/new-website/bofs.md

 **What:** CASS Community BOF Days provide an opportunity for the high-performance computing community to engage with scientific software teams to discuss their latest development efforts.
 Each of the 2024 BOF sessions on a given topic will last from 60 to 90 minutes and include a brief overview and a Q&A. The BOFs will be conducted via Zoom.

+**Session Topics:**
+- Differentiable and Portable Programming for Science
+- Kokkos EcoSystem - State of the Union
+- Near-term challenges and opportunities for I/O
+- ParaView and Catalyst
+- MPICH: A High-Performance Open Source MPI Library for Leadership-class HPC Systems
+- Exploring the Landscape of AI and ML in Compiler Development: Pros and Cons
+- Foundations Forum (facilitated by CORSA)
+- Building an Inclusive and Productive Community from Many Organizations to Support Software Stewardship
+- Better Scientific Software Fellowship Community
+- SUNDIALS User Experiences
+- Introducing CASS: Consortium for the Advancement of Scientific Software

 **Sign up:** Sessions will be finalized soon.
 Come back to this page to sign up for them.